 - Do not block or lock approved exits.

-- Maintain current records on items such as MSDS sheet, Fire Drills, etc.
+- Maintain current records on items such as SDS, Fire Drills, etc.

 - Keep and review service records on sprinkler systems, standpipe systems and hood systems.

 - Post occupant capacity signs in visible locations.

 - National Fire Protection Association provides a wealth of safety information for adults and children.